mem48/geocompr/main.md

 ### Exercises

 <!--
-two version of us states data - one spatial and one non-spatial -->
+two version of us states data - one spatial (non-economical) and one non-spatial (economical) -->

 ## Attribute data creation